 More broadly her work explores the abstract ideas and tools we use to make sense of the world, and in whose image the world is shaped.
 Her map projects, for example, have looked at how historically specific ideas – like Progress or Nationhood – are rendered into everyday objects that give them the palpable gloss of immediate truth.
 Haynes’s intention is to expose the threads of fiction and faith that hold apparently universal, objective ideas together, and to experiment with alternative models.
 Her hope, too, is to help dismantle the divisions between fields of knowledge that limit our sense of permission to explore, question and take part.

 For a summary list of solo artist projects and group exhibitions, see below.
 The posts on the home page describe these and other projects in detail.

 Selected solo projects

 * Stereochron Island, an offsite project as Chisenhale Gallery’s artist in residence in Victoria Park, London, reimagining the park as a tiny territory campaigning to become a State Without Clocks (Stereochron.org, 2014)

 * A Storm is Blowing, an AHRC-supported research project, event programme and installation as Timekeeper in residence, UCL Petrie Museum of Egyptian Archaeology, London (2013)

 * How to Map a Life, an exhibition documenting the collective experiment performed at the Rietveld Academie (below), Rongwrong Gallery, Amsterdam (2012)

-* On Trying to Map a Life, a performance-lecture as part of Alfredo Cramerotti’s daylong programme which included Sally O’Reilly, Fay Nicholson and Tai Shani, for Studium Generale: We Are The Time, Gerrit Rietveld Academie, Amsterdam (2012)
+* On Trying to Map a Life, a lecture and collective experiment for Alfredo Cramerotti’s programme alongside Sally O’Reilly, Fay Nicholson and Tai Shani in Studium Generale: We Are The Time, Gerrit Rietveld Academie, Amsterdam (2012)

-* No Such Place, a research project and installation on fictions in official maps commissioned by Alfredo Cramerotti for the unofficial display spaces of QUAD, Derby (2010)
+* No Such Place, a research project and exhibition on fictions in official maps commissioned by Alfredo Cramerotti for the unofficial display spaces of QUAD, Derby (2010)

-* Implicasphere, a serial mini-publication project made with Sally O’Reilly, distributed inside Cabinet magazine (2006-09)
+* Implicasphere, a serial mini-publication co-edited with Sally O’Reilly, distributed inside Cabinet magazine (2006-09)

 Selected group exhibitions